Conjugacies of model sets: Shape conjugacy and generators

 \subsection{Nonslip = reprojection}

-We have just seen that continuous linear functions $L: H \to \R^d$ define \ns\ generators of shape conjugations, and hence that reprojections are generated by \ns{} generators.
+We have just seen that continuous group homomorphisms $L: H \to \R^d$ define \ns\ generators of shape conjugations, and hence that reprojections are generated by \ns{} generators.
 We next show the converse, that under hypotheses H1 and H$2'$, all \ns{} generators are essentially of this form.
 The following theorem is the main result of this section, and proves half of Theorem~\ref{NewMainTheorem}.